quixio/quix-docs/docs/platform/quickstart.md

 python cpu_load.py
 ```

-The code runs and displays your CPU load.
+The code runs and, after creating the `cpu-load` topic, displays your CPU load.
 The code is now publishing data to the Quix topic `cpu-load`.

 !!! tip